 USB Type-C is the newly adopted standard connector for most modern laptops and devices, and deserves its own distinct place on this list due to its unique functionality.
 Owing to its small and narrow footprint, the USB Type-C port can fit on most ultra-thin laptops being manufactured in today’s market.
 This, along with the fact that USB Type-C can accept Thunderbolt connections in the same port, gives it the edge over other USB types.

 USB Type-C ports can support a variety of different standards.
 Unlike the rectangular-shaped Type-A with a 4-pin connection, the USB Type-C comes with a 24-pin connector allowing it to handle higher currents and faster transfer speeds.
 The ability to handle higher currents allows for devices to charge in less time using a Type-C connection by providing up to 100W of power.

-Furthermore, Type-C devices can support USB 3.1 Gen 2 transfer rates of 5Gbps.
+Furthermore, Type-C devices can support USB 3.1 Gen 2 transfer rates of 10Gbps.
 If it doubles as a Thunderbolt port (recognized by the lightning bolt icon next to the port), Type-C connections can even produce lightning-fast speeds of up to 40Gbps.
 Furthermore, it can allow for video-out DisplayPort signals if equipped with alt-mode functionality.
 That versatility helps well-equipped USB-C docks and hubs serve as a backbone for laptops with few ports.
 You can even buy USB-C monitors now that tap into the cutting-edge technology.